-The Ascension ASA will fix the dilution at 20%, with a fundraise floor of £250k and ceiling of £1m.
+The #DSLive ASA will fix the dilution at 16.66%, with a fundraise floor of £250k and ceiling of £1m.

-The Ascension ASA will allow the Company to raise between £250k and £1m (a ‘Financing Round’), including Ascension’s £100k, where the dilution will be fixed at 20%, meaning that the aggregate amount raised (between this sliding scale) before the Long Stop Date, will be multiplied by 5 to give the Company a post money valuation for the Financing Round.
+The #DSLive ASA will allow the Company to raise between £250k and £1m (a ‘Financing Round’), including Ascension’s £100k, where the dilution will be fixed at 16.66%, meaning that the aggregate amount raised (between this sliding scale) before the Long Stop Date, will be multiplied by 6 to give the Company a post money valuation for the Financing Round.
 For example:

-If the Company raises an aggregate amount of less than £250k before the Long Stop Date, including Ascension’s £100k, then the pre-money valuation will be £1m
+If the Company raises an aggregate amount of less than £250k before the Long Stop Date, including Ascension’s £100k, then the pre-money valuation will remain at £1.25m

 The Long Stop Date

 Once the Company has received the Conditional Advanced Subscription of £100k from Ascension, it can go ahead and raise the remainder of its Financing Round.
-It will have about 30 days after the next Live Event (#DSLive2 on the 26th February 2021) to do this – and about 60 days for subsequent Live Events of 2021.
-This should give the Company sufficient breathing room to know that whatever it raises between £250k-£1m, the dilution will be fixed at 20%, and other investors coming on board will know the maximum valuation of the Company when committing.
+It will have about 60 days to raise the remainder of its round after a Live Event.
+This should give the Company sufficient breathing room to know that whatever it raises between £250k-£1m, the dilution will be fixed at 16.66%, and other investors coming on board will know the maximum valuation of the Company when committing.

-We have partnered with SeedLegals to enable all finalists selected to pitch at the Live Event to create and sign their Ascension ASA.
-Every Live Event finalist will receive a link to SeedLegals where they can set up their profile and generate the Ascension ASA by following a few easy steps.
-As a note, only the Company Ascension invests in will be obligated to pay SeedLegals a fee of 1% of the total funds raised via the Ascension ASA (capped at £2k +VAT if the Company raises £200k).
+We have partnered with SeedLegals to enable all finalists selected to pitch at the Live Event to create and sign their #DSLive ASA.
+Every Live Event finalist will receive a link to SeedLegals where they can set up their profile and generate the #DSLive ASA by following a few easy steps.
+As a note, only the Company Ascension invests in will be obligated to pay SeedLegals a fee of 1% of the total funds raised via the #DSLive ASA (capped at £2k +VAT if the Company raises £200k).